 CPCSC Rollout Timeline

-• Phase 1 (March 2025): Launch of CPCSC Levels 1–2 standards and self-assessment tool.
+• Phase 1 (March 2025 – March 2026): Launch of CPCSC Levels 1–2 standards and self-assessment tool.
 SCC begins accrediting third-party assessment bodies

 A new cyber security standard for levels 1 and 2 will be available for businesses with a level 1 self-assessment tool to be launched by full program implementation.
 The Standards Council of Canada will start accepting applications from organizations that want to become certification bodies to support the evaluation and certification of standard compliance.
 Support systems will be set up to help businesses get level 2 certification through third-party assessments.

-• Phase 2 (Fall 2025): Level 1 required for some contracts; pilot testing for Level 2
+• Phase 2 (April 2026 – March 2027): Level 1 required for some contracts; pilot testing for Level 2

-• Phase 3 (Spring 2026): Some contracts require Level 2; Level 3 standards published.
+• Phase 3 (April 2027 – March 2028): Some contracts require Level 2; Level 3 standards published.

 While some defence contracts will start requiring level 2 certification, level 3 certification will officially begin following publication of the additional level 3 controls.